 Communications.
 Public outreach activities included the distribution of point-of-sale print materials, fact sheets, and signage, as well as messaging delivered via print ads, direct mail, television, digital ads, streaming audio, billboards, radio, social media, and online video.
+PaintCare team members exhibited at dozens of expos across the state providing program information, including numerous home and garden shows, as well as conferences for municipal officials and recycling professionals.

 Operations.
 PaintCare staff visited hundreds of paint retailers, reuse operations, and municipalities throughout the state in an ongoing effort to establish a network of convenient drop-off sites for leftover paint.
-All locations that elected to voluntarily serve as a drop-off site for PaintCare were provided with inperson training regarding program-eligible materials.
+Since submittal of the previous fiscal year annual report, an additional 41 retailers joined PaintCare's statewide drop-off network, resulting in a year-to-year increase of nearly 40,000 gallons recovered from retail locations.
+Three additional reuse stores also joined the drop-off program.
+All locations that elected to voluntarily serve as a drop-off site for PaintCare were provided with in-person training regarding programeligible materials.
 Reusable bins were made available to retail sites to store paint awaiting pickup and subsequent transport to processing facilities.
-At the end of 2023, 324 locations were serving as PaintCare drop-off sites, a 20% increase over the previous year.